 Christ-centered leaders practice innovative ways to improve themselves and the people they lead.
 They experiment and take risks to release individuals to reach their highest Kingdom potential.

 - Ensure a healthy ministry culture

-	Christ-centered leaders align the ministry’s values with biblical values.
+Christ-centered leaders align organizational values with biblical virtues.
 They steward resources so that the ministry becomes self-sustaining and self-perpetuating.
 They facilitate decisions and lead change in a collaborative environment.